Hot Rod Lincoln: Commander Cody version

 A 1971 version, by country rock band Commander Cody and His Lost Planet Airmen on their album Lost in the Ozone, became the most successful version of "Hot Rod Lincoln", reaching No. 9 on the Billboard Hot 100, No. 28 Adult Contemporary, No. 7 in Canada, and was ranked No. 69 on the U.S. Billboard Year-End Hot 100 singles of 1972.
-The song peaked at number 45 in Australia.
+The song peaked at No. 45 in Australia.
 This version maintained most of the lyrical changes from Johnny Bond's version but changed them further while maintaining the original story.